Message from Mr. George M. Payne, Vice President, Workforce Development & Continuing Education

 People of all ages, educational backgrounds, and interests participate in WD&CE courses each year.
 These people come from many walks of life and many occupations, including business professionals, health care providers, technicians, engineers, teachers, homemakers, students with prior degrees, and retired persons.
 WD&CE courses appeal to those with a lifelong interest in learning.

-Adult ESOL and Basic Skills for College and Careers are grant-funded programs offering a variety of English, basic skills, and vocational classes for immigrants, refugees, and those in need of a high school diploma.
+The Adult ESOL (English for Speakers of Other Languages) and Literacy-GED (General Educational Development) Test® Preparation Programs are grant-funded programs offering a variety of English, basic skills and vocational classes for immigrants, refugees, and those in need of a high school diploma.
 Classes in these programs are free or at a reduced tuition rate.

 The Adult ESOL Program has six levels and provides basic English language and life skills instruction to county residents whose native language is not English.
 Classes are also available in English in civic participation and U.S. citizenship preparation.
 Classes are offered at a variety of times throughout the county.
 Participants in these programs work with a college and career coach who will help them transition to other vocational programs offered by the College.